goodguyry/postcss-tidy-columns/README.md

 ## Functions

-These functions are provided for incorporating the `tidy-span` and `tidy-offset` output without using those properties.
-These can be used on their own or nested inside a `calc()` function.
+These functions are provided for incorporating the `tidy-` properties' output without using the properties.
+These can be used on their own or nested inside a `calc()` function, and allow more control over the declarations added by the plugin.

-When using these functions, the `siteMax` media query will not be added.
-Use the `tidy-span-full()` and `tidy-offset-full()` functions to set the static column and offset widths, respectively.
+When using these functions, **the `siteMax` media query will not be added**.
+Use the `tidy-span-full()` and `tidy-offset-full()` functions to set the static `span` and `offset` widths, respectively.

-Use cases include:
-* Use the `offset` value on properties other than `margin`; for example, on an absolutely-positioned element.
-* Use the `span` value properties other than `width` and `max-width`, such as in a `translate` function.
-* Increase the `span` or `offset` of an element by an arbitrary amount, because sometimes designers just do what they want...
-* Have more control over the declarations added by Tidy Columns.

 ### Span Function